JoeMille/full-flask/README.md

 ## Project Description

-The User is provided with a registration portal which handles a username/password combination and stores the data securely using mongodb-community.
-Once authorised the user is directed to a dashboard page which provides a post-view section of posts authored by registered users and a post-form section which acts as a submission function for new posts.
-The front of the application was developed using HTML/CSS with some slight jQuery functionality, using a flask template which is inherited across login page and dashboard page.
-The back end of the application is written in python using mongodb as a database management system, holding user data such as login material(username/password), posts authored by user, and the ability to delete these posts from the database.
+The user is provided with a registration portal that handles a username/password combination and stores the data securely using MongoDB Community.
+Once authorized, the user is directed to a dashboard page that provides a post-view section of posts authored by registered users and a post-form section, which acts as a submission function for new posts.
+The front end of the application was developed using HTML/CSS with some slight jQuery functionality, utilizing a Flask template that is inherited across the login page and dashboard page.
+The backend of the application is written in Python, using MongoDB as a database management system.
+It holds user data such as login credentials (username/password), posts authored by the user, and the ability to delete these posts from the database.

 ## User Stories